AoifeW123/Tracerball/README.md

 ![](https://github.com/AoifeW123/Tracerball/blob/master/Implimented%202.jpg)

-Unfortunatly i wasnt able to impliment a player score that showed the player how well they were doing
+Unfortunatly I wasn't able to impliment a player score that showed the player how well they were doing; as mentioned above.
- // add more onto this.

 ##### Flowchart